 How to invite the Mayor to an event

-The Mayor of Wolverhampton, Councillor Barry Findlay, welcomes invitations to attend events throughout the City of Wolverhampton.
+The Mayor of Wolverhampton, Councillor Elias Masih Mattu, welcomes invitations to attend events throughout the City of Wolverhampton.

 All invitations should be made to the Mayor’s Office in writing as it is not possible to accept invitations by telephone only; please follow up any telephone requests in writing (emails are acceptable).
 Alternatively, why not use our online invitations form.
 It is important you give as much notice as possible when inviting the Mayor to attend an event, but a minimum of four weeks’ notice is requested.